folutade/KnowThatYouAnointed/content/posts/the-party.md

   -Matthew 27:15-26

-* Additionally, as we already pointed out, the word “bred” (i.e. past tense of “breed”) is a homophone with the food item “bread” and also rhymes with “bled”.
-In another famous scene that is often referred to as the “Last Supper” or “Lord’s Supper”, Jesus shares broken pieces of bread and a cup of wine with his disciples and declares that the broken bread is actually Jesus’s body which is broken during Jesus’s crucifixion and the wine is actually Jesus’s blood which is shed during Jesus’s crucifixion.
-By giving his disciples his body and blood to eat and drink, Jesus promises to use this meal to help the disciples find freedom from their sins and transform the disciple to be more like Jesus.
+* Additionally, as we already pointed out, the word “bred” (i.e., past tense of “breed”) is a homophone with the food item “bread” and also rhymes with “bled.”
+In another famous scene that is often referred to as the “Last Supper” or “Lord’s Supper,” Jesus shares broken pieces of bread and a cup of wine with his disciples and declares that the broken bread is actually Jesus’s body, which is broken during Jesus’s crucifixion, and the wine is actually Jesus’s blood, which is shed during Jesus’s crucifixion.
+By giving his disciples his body and blood to eat and drink, Jesus promises to use this meal to help the disciples find freedom from their sins and transform them to be more like Jesus.

   * *As they were eating, **Jesus took bread, gave thanks (Greek: eucharisteō) for it, and broke it.
 He gave to the disciples and said, “Take, eat; this is my body.”